rbnorris3/angular-tour-2/README.md

 This section is ok.

-The code in the repo is the final working project.
+The code in this repo is the final working project.